StevenRotelli/stevenrotelli.github.io/_posts/2024-08-24-mill-test-reports.md

 CEN is responsible for developing European Standards (ENs) across various sectors, including steel.
 CEN standards are recognized across Europe and often harmonize with or complement ISO standards.

+More strandard bodies:

-**International Electrotechnical Commission (IEC)**
+- International Electrotechnical Commission (IEC)

-While primarily focused on electrical and electronic standards, IEC also deals with standards related to steel used in electrical equipment and components.

-**American Iron and Steel Institute (AISI)**
+- American Iron and Steel Institute (AISI)

-AISI is a U.S.-based organization that, among other things, develops standards and specifications for steel products, particularly in the context of construction and manufacturing.

-**Japanese Industrial Standards Committee (JISC)**
+- Japanese Industrial Standards Committee (JISC)

-JISC is responsible for developing Japanese Industrial Standards (JIS) for various materials, including steel.
-JIS standards are widely used in Japan and other regions.

-**Deutsches Institut für Normung (DIN)**
+- Deutsches Institut für Normung (DIN)

-DIN is the German national organization for standardization and develops DIN standards, which include specifications for steel materials and products.

-**British Standards Institution (BSI)**
+- British Standards Institution (BSI)

-BSI develops and publishes British Standards, including those related to steel, which are used in the UK and internationally.

-**Russian Federal Agency on Technical Regulating and Metrology (Rosstandart)**
+- Russian Federal Agency on Technical Regulating and Metrology (Rosstandart)

-Rosstandart is responsible for developing GOST standards in Russia, which include specifications for steel.

-**Bureau of Indian Standards (BIS)**
+- Bureau of Indian Standards (BIS)

-BIS develops Indian Standards (IS) for various materials, including steel, and plays a key role in standardization in India.

-**China Iron and Steel Association (CISA)**
+- China Iron and Steel Association (CISA)

-CISA, in conjunction with other Chinese regulatory bodies, contributes to the development of standards for the steel industry in China.

-**Association Française de Normalisation (AFNOR)**
+- Association Française de Normalisation (AFNOR)

-AFNOR is the French standardization body responsible for developing and publishing French standards, including those for steel.

-**Standards Australia**

-Standards Australia is the national standards organization in Australia and is responsible for developing Australian Standards, including those for steel products.
+- Standards Australia

-**Standards Council of Canada (SCC)**
+- Standards Council of Canada (SCC)

-SCC is responsible for overseeing the development of standards in Canada, including those related to steel.

 Many MTRs have multiple ways of presenting data, some tables are combined often to condense information on the page, as shown with the documents